Can solar and battery power your Perth home during a blackout?

 - A battery system

-- An inverter with backup/island-mode functionality
+- An inverter with backup or island-mode functionality

 - A transfer switch or backup switchboard that isolates your home from the grid when backup activates

-Not all battery systems provide this.
-Some batteries are "grid-dependent" — they can store and discharge electricity but require the grid to operate.
-These batteries shut down along with the solar when the grid fails.
+Not every battery ticks these boxes.
+Some are "grid-dependent": they store and discharge electricity just fine, but they need the grid present to operate.
+Those shut down along with the solar when the grid fails.

 - Sungrow SBH series with backup output